 ALSO READPresidential polls: Panneerselvam-led AIADMK faction to support Kovind Ram Nath Kovind will make an 'exceptional President', says PM Modi Bihar Governor Ram Nath Kovind named NDA's presidential candidate Why NDA chose Bihar Governor Kovind, a Dalit leader, as President nominee Presidential election: Meet Ram Nath Kovind, a crusader for the Dalit cause

+National Democratic Alliance (NDA) candidate Ram Nath Kovind on Friday filed his nomination papers for the presidential polls and sought all-round support, vowing to keep the highest constitutional office above "party politics”.
+Watched by Prime Minister Narendra Modi, a battery of NDA chief ministers and top BJP leaders, 71-year-old Kovind filed the papers for the July 17 polls with the Congress-led opposition nominee Meira Kumar being his rival in a ‘Dalit versus Dalit’ battle.
+The candidature of Kumar, a former Lok Sabha Speaker, was announced on Friday.
 With more than 60 per cent of the members of the president's electoral college pledging to back Kovind, the election of the lawyer-turned politician as the 14th president to succeed Pranab Mukherjee is virtually certain.
 Nominations close on June 28 and counting of votes will be taken up on July 20.
-The term of President Mukherjee ends on July 24.